Optimal Electromagnetic Searches for Axion and Hidden-Photon Dark Matter

 To date, most direct-detection searches for dark matter have focused on WIMPs.\cite{Agn15,Ake17,aprile2012dark} For axions and hidden photons, a wide range of masses and couplings (the axion-photon coupling $g_{a\gamma\gamma}$ or the hidden photon mixing angle $\varepsilon$) have not been explored.
 Accordingly, numerous searches looking for the conversion to photons have recently been proposed.\cite{graham2015experimental,irastorza2018new}

-Because of the interest in these candidates, it is important to investigate the fundamental limits on the sensitivity of searches probing the electromagnetic coupling.
-A number of searches are based on tunable resonant structures.\cite{du2018search,brubaker2017first,zhong2018results,brubaker2017haystac,Chaudhuri:2014dla,Silva-Feaver:2016qhh,Sik14,caldwell2017dielectric} When the resonant frequency is tuned to $\sim\nu_{\rm DM}^{0}$, the signal induced by dark matter rings up in the detector.
+Because of the interest in these candidates, it is important to conduct a broad first-principles optimization of search sensitivity for probes of the electromagnetic coupling.
+A number of searches are based on tunable resonant structures.\cite{du2018search,braine2020extended,brubaker2017first,zhong2018results,brubaker2017haystac,Chaudhuri:2014dla,Silva-Feaver:2016qhh,phipps2020exclusion,Sik14,caldwell2017dielectric} When the resonant frequency is tuned to $\sim\nu_{\rm DM}^{0}$, the signal induced by dark matter is enhanced in the detector.
 One can conduct a sensitive search for dark matter by tuning the resonator across the desired search range.
 Are single-pole resonators optimal?
-Or can better sensitivity, integrated across a search band, be obtained with a more broadband structure, such as a broadband LR circuit \cite{kahn2016broadband} or a free-space antenna \cite{horns2013searching}?
+Or can better sensitivity, integrated across a search band, be obtained with a more broadband structure, such as an LR circuit \cite{kahn2016broadband,ouellet2019first,salemi2021search} or a free-space antenna \cite{horns2013searching}?

-The principal purpose of this paper is to determine the optimal characteristics of a dark matter receiver, subject to the Standard Quantum Limit (SQL) on phase-insensitive amplification.\cite{caves1982quantum} The primary conclusion is that the optimized single-pole resonator is a fundamentally near-ideal, single-moded detector for probing dark matter across a wide band.
+The principal purpose of this paper is to determine the optimal characteristics of a dark matter receiver, subject to the Standard Quantum Limit (SQL) on phase-insensitive amplification.\cite{caves1982quantum} The primary conclusion is that the optimized single-pole resonator is a fundamentally near-ideal, single-moded, linear, passive detector for probing dark matter across a wide band.
 We derive the optimized resonant scan, which exploits the substantial sensitivity available outside the resonator bandwidth.
 This optimization can increase scan rates by up to five orders of magnitude at low frequency.
 We further show that scan rate is enhanced by higher resonator quality factor, even for quality factors exceeding one million, which corresponds to the dark matter bandwidth.
-See \cite{chaudhuri2018fundamental} for an extended discussion of the results presented here.
+Though we describe our results specifically for background DC magnetic fields, our primary conclusions for search optimization are the same for background AC fields.\cite{melissinos2008search,sikivie2010superconducting,Berlin:2019ahk} See \cite{chaudhuri2018fundamental} for an extended discussion of the results presented here.